Irish Exports: Eurozone top market but poor for local firms: Part 2

 The Eurozone is the top market for Irish-based exporters but the presence of Irish-owned firms in the 18-country single market ex-Ireland, is low at a time when Brexit is a threat to exports to the UK.

 The Eurozone accounted for almost a third of adjusted headline exports (goods + services) in 2016 compared with 17% ratios for both the United Kingdom and the United States.

 However, indigenous tradeable exports of €3bn to the single market according to Enterprise Ireland (EI) data, the State enterprise agency for Irish-owned firms, account for only 1.2% of the 32% Eurozone share of total exports value in 2016.

-The serious challenges for Ireland are 1) missing trade performance data 2) low number of exporting firms 3) low new business startup rate 4) low innovation 5) high reliance on foreign-owned firms and 6) low foreign language competence.
+The serious challenges for Ireland are 1) missing trade performance data 2) low number of exporting firms 3) low new business startup rate 4) low innovation 5) high reliance on foreign-owned firms 6) low workforce skills and 7) low foreign language competence.

 Irish-owned vs FDI firms

 Central Statistics Office (CSO) data for 2015 and 2016 show the headline export values as €318bn and €319bn in the respective years.
 In determining market shares we use €250bn for 2016 as we exclude foreign contract manufacturing, which is mainly related to tax avoidance.

 Department of Jobs Enterprise and Innovation data for 2015 show a 89:11 percentage breakdown for FDI (foreign direct investment) and Irish-owned firms on total tradeable exports of €171bn in 2015.